w3c/html/README.md

 * For WebIDL terms use `{{HTMLImageElement/alt}}`
 * For Normative references use `[[!shortname]]` where `shortname` is the W3C "shortname" of the spec
 * For informative references use `[[shortname]]`
+* For spec text that differs from WHATWG and must not be overwritten is indicated by wrapping in a comment: `<!-- W3C START - DO NOT OVERWRITE--> protected text <!-- W3C END -->`

 And we try to follow these best-practices:
 * Line wrap at column `100` to keep lines easily readable